aghorianducalis/bybl/README.md

 # bybl

-This repository contains the descriptions of the universe in any programming or markup language.
+This repository contains the basic implementations of state-condition-manifold architecture in any programming or markup language.

 Implementations:

 1. SQL
+There are 3 files ...